ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 --- abstract

 This memo describes an RTP payload format for visual volumetric video-based coding (V3C) {{ISO.IEC.23090-5}}.
 A V3C bitstream is composed of V3C units that contain V3C video sub-bitstreams, V3C atlas sub-bitstreams, or a V3C parameter set.
-The RTP payload format for V3C video sub-bitstreams is defined by appropriate Internet Standards for the applicable video codec.
+The RTP payload format for V3C video sub-bitstreams is defined by relevant Internet Standards for the applicable video codec.
 The RTP payload format for V3C atlas sub-bitstreams is described by this memo.
-The V3C RTP payload format allows for packetization of one or more V3C Network Abstraction Layer (NAL) units in a RTP packet payload as well as fragmentation of a V3C NAL unit into multiple RTP packets.
-The memo also describes the mechanisms for grouping RTP streams of V3C component sub-bitstreams, providing a complete solution for streaming V3C content.
+The V3C RTP payload format allows for packetization of one or more V3C atlas Network Abstraction Layer (NAL) units in an RTP packet payload as well as fragmentation of a V3C atlas NAL unit into multiple RTP packets.
+The memo also describes the mechanisms for grouping RTP streams of V3C component sub-bitstreams, providing a complete solution for streaming V3C encoded content.

 --- middle

 # Introduction

 Volumetric video, similar to traditional 2D video, when uncompressed, is represented by a large amount of data.
 The Visual Volumetric Video-based Coding (V3C) specification {{ISO.IEC.23090-5}} leverages the compression efficiency of existing 2D video codecs to reduce the amount of data needed for storage and transmission of volumetric video.
+V3C is a generic mechanism for volumetric video coding, and it can be used by applications targeting volumetric content, such as point clouds, immersive video with depth, mesh representations of visual volumetric frames, etc. Examples of such applications are Video-based Point Cloud Compression (V-PCC) {{ISO.IEC.23090-5}}, and MPEG Immersive Video (MIV) {{ISO.IEC.23090-12}}.

-V3C encoder converts volumetric frames, 3D volumetric information, into a collection of 2D images and associated data, known as atlas data.
-The converted 2D images are subsequently coded using existing video or image codecs, e.g., ISO/IEC International Standard 14496-10 (H.264) {{ISO.IEC.14496-10}}, ISO/IEC International Standard 23008-2 (H.265) {{ISO.IEC.23008-2}} or ISO/IEC International Standard 23090-3 (H.266) {{ISO.IEC.23090-3}}.
+V3C encoder converts volumetric frames, i.e., 3D volumetric information, into a collection of 2D images and associated data, known as atlas data.
+The converted 2D images are subsequently coded using any video or image codec, e.g., ISO/IEC International Standard 14496-10 (Advanced Video Coding, AVC/H.264) {{ISO.IEC.14496-10}}, ISO/IEC International Standard 23008-2 (High Efficiency Video Coding, HEVC/H.265) {{ISO.IEC.23008-2}} or ISO/IEC International Standard 23090-3 (Versatile Video Coding, VVC/H.266) {{ISO.IEC.23090-3}}.
 The atlas data is coded with mechanisms specified in {{ISO.IEC.23090-5}}.
-V3C is generic mechanism for volumetric video coding, and it can be used by applications targeting volumetric content, such as point clouds, immersive video with depth, mesh representations of visual volumetric frames, etc. Examples of such applications are Video-based Point Cloud Compression (V-PCC) {{ISO.IEC.23090-5}}, and MPEG Immersive Video (MIV) {{ISO.IEC.23090-12}}.

 V3C utilizes high level syntax (HLS) design, familiar from traditional 2D video codecs, to represent the associated coded data, i.e., atlas data.
-The atlas data is represented by Network Abstraction Layer (NAL) units.
+The coded atlas data is represented by Network Abstraction Layer (NAL) units.
 Consequently, RTP payload format for V3C atlas data described in this memo shares design philosophy, security, congestion control, and overall implementation complexity with the other NAL unit-based RTP payload formats such as the ones defined in {{RFC6184}}, {{RFC6190}}, and {{RFC7798}}.

 # Conventions